 Policy as PDF

-The Colorado River District supports the Upper Colorado River Endangered Fish Recovery Program and its dual purpose of recovering fish species listed as endangered while allowing historical water use and water development to continue consistent with state law and Colorado’s entitlements under the Colorado River Compacts.
+The Colorado River Water Conservation District (Colorado River District) supports the Upper Colorado River Endangered Fish Recovery Program (Recovery Program) and its goal of recovering fish species listed as endangered while allowing historical water use and water development to continue in compliance with the Endangered Species Act, state law and Colorado’s entitlements under the Colorado River Compacts.

 Policy as PDF